thomsonlab/popalign/tutorials/guide.md

 ```python
 PA.normalize(pop, scaling_factor=None)
 ```
+It normalizes the gene expression matrices in-place, i.e. the matrices are directly updated.
 The `scaling_factor` parameter can be used to set the scaling factor value.
 It defaults to None, which means the scaling factor is computed automatically, then applied to the column normalized data.

 ## Gene filtering

 The process of filtering genes is divided into two steps: plotting the genes to select the most variable genes, and then filtering the genes once they have been selected with the first step.

 Plotting the genes